Carolina College of Biblical Studies Data & Information Overview

 - Admission and Acceptance

 - Retention and Graduation Rates

 How Well Is Carolina College of Biblical Studies Ranked?

 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-Carolina College of Biblical Studies was not ranked in College Factual's Best Overall Colleges report this year.
-This may be because not enough data was available.
+Carolina College of Biblical Studies was not ranked in College Factual's 2022 Best Overall Colleges report.
+This could be for a number of reasons, including lack of data.

 Is It Hard to Get Into Carolina College of Biblical Studies?

 If you are worried about getting into Carolina College of Biblical Studies, don't be.
 The school has a liberal open admissions policy, which means you only need to meet basic requirements in order to be admitted.
 Still, be sure to submit a complete application and provide any other requested materials.

 The student to faculty ratio at Carolina College of Biblical Studies is an impressive 6 to 1.
 That's quite good when you compare it to the national average of 15 to 1.
 This is a good sign that students at the school will have more opportunities for one-on-one interactions with their professors.

 Retention and Graduation Rates at Carolina College of Biblical Studies